microsoft/vscode-docs/docs/editor/extension-gallery.md

 ## Workspace Recommended Extensions

 Often you have a set of extensions that makes working with a particular workspace or programming language more productive and you'd like to share this list with your team or colleagues.
-You can create a recommended list of extensions for a workspace with the **Extensions: Configure Workspace Recommended Extensions** command.
-This creates a `extensions.json` file located in the workspace `.vscode` folder where you can list extensions.
+You can create a recommended list of extensions for a workspace with the **Extensions: Configure Recommended Extensions (Workspace)** command.

+In a non multi root setup, this creates a `extensions.json` file located in the workspace `.vscode` folder where you can list extensions.

+In a multi root setup, this will open your `.code-workspace` file where you can list extensions.

+Use **Extensions: Configure Recommended Extensions (Workspace Folder)** to add recommendations to the individual folders in the multi root set up.

 An example `extensions.json` could be: